Barefoot in the Park by Neil Simon

 In collaboration with The Rising Phoenix Theatre Company and featuring Amanda Julson & Lyra Halsten

 Just in time for the Iowa Caucuses!
 Athena, the Greek goddess of wisdom, and Aphrodite, the Greek goddess of love, have been at war since time immemorial.
 When a young girl named Hillary Rodham devotes herself to Athena alone, Aphrodite takes revenge by having her fall in love with a man of mythical charm and appetites: Bill Clinton.

 Children of a Lesser God by Mark Medoff

 Directed by Maranda Turner

-After three years in the Peace Corps, James, a young speech therapist, joins the faculty of a school for the deaf, where he is to teach lip-reading.
-He meets Sarah, a school dropout, totally deaf from birth, and estranged both from the world of hearing and from those who would compromise to enter that world.
-Fluent in sign language, James tries, with little success, to help Sarah, but gradually the two fall in love and marry.
-At first their relationship is a happy and glowing one, as the gulf of silence between them seems to be bridged by their desire to understand each other’s needs and feelings, but discord soon develops as Sarah becomes militant for the rights of the deaf and rejects any hint that she is being patronized and pitied.
-In the end the chasm between the worlds of sound and silence seems almost too great to cross…but love and compassion hold the hope of reconciliation, and a deeper, fuller understanding of differences that, in the final essence, can unite as well as divide.
+James, a young speech therapist, meets Sarah, a school dropout, who is totally deaf from birth and estranged from the world of hearing.
+Fluent in sign language, James tries to help Sarah and gradually the two fall in love and marry.
+At first their relationship is a happy one, as the gulf of silence between them seems to be bridged by their desire to understand each other’s needs and feelings.
+However, discord develops as Sarah becomes militant for the rights of the deaf and rejects any hint that she is being pitied.
+The chasm between the worlds of sound and silence seems almost too great to cross.
+In the end, love and compassion pave the hope for reconciliation and a deeper, fuller understanding of differences that can unite as well as divide.